Compositional equivalences based on Open pNets: Abstract

 \section{Abstract}

-Establishing equivalences between programs or system is crucial both for verifying correctness of programs, by establishing that two implementations are equivalent, and for justifying optimisations and program transformations, by establishing that a modified program is equivalent to the source one.
+Establishing equivalences between programs or systems is crucial both for verifying correctness of programs, by establishing that two implementations are equivalent, and for justifying optimisations and program transformations, by establishing that a modified program is equivalent to the source one.
 There exist several equivalence relations for programs, and bisimulations are among the most versatile of these equivalences.
-Among bisimulation relations one distinguishes strong bisimulation, that requires that each action of a program is simulated by a single action of the equivalent program, a weak bisimulation that is a coarser relations, allowing some of the actions to be invisible or internal moves, and thus not simulated by the equivalent program.
+Among bisimulation relations one distinguishes strong bisimulation, that requires that each action of a program is simulated by a single action of the equivalent program, a weak bisimulation that is a coarser relation, allowing some of the actions to be invisible or internal moves, and thus not simulated by the equivalent program.

-pNets is a generalisation of automata that includes parameters, and hierarchical composition.
-Open pNets are pNets with holes, i.e. placeholders inside the hierarchical structure that can be filled by sub-systems.
-Reasoning on open pNets allows us to reason on open systems.
-Open pNets have a notion of \emph{synchronised actions} generalizing the usual internal actions (e.g. $\tau$ of CCS, or $i$ in Lotos).
+pNet is a generalisation of automata that model open systems.
+They feature variables and hierarchical composition.
+Open pNets are pNets with holes, i.e. placeholders inside the hierarchical structure that can be filled later by sub-systems.

 This article defines bisimulation relations for the comparison of systems specified as pNets.
 We first define a strong bisimulation for open pNets.
-In practice, as happens in process algebras, strong bisimulation is too strong, and we need to define some coarser relations, taking into account invisible or internal moves.
 We then define an equivalence relation similar to the classical \emph{weak bisimulation}, and study its properties.
-Among these properties we are interested in compositionality: If two systems are proven equivalent they will be undistinguishable by their context, and they will also be undistinguishable when their holes are filled with equivalent systems.
+Among these properties we are interested in compositionality: if two systems are proven equivalent they will be undistinguishable by their context, and they will also be undistinguishable when their holes are filled with equivalent systems.
+We identify sufficient conditions on the automata to ensure compositionality of strong and weak bisimulation.
 The article is illustrated with a transport protocol running example; it shows the characteristics of our formalism and our bisimulation relations.